To familiarize yourself with the way robot body plans (morphologies) are represented in the RoboGen software suite, including:

 Note: Download the folder Tutorial to get relevant files for this exercise.

 Previously you saw how to simulate a robot and how to define a scenario in order to evolve a controller for a pre-provided robot morphology.
 Now, it is time to understand how robots are defined in RoboGen.

+Now on the window, examine how the robot is described in a specific format.
 For the details about how robots are represented you should read through http://robogen.org/docs/guidelines-for-writing-a-robot-text-file/

 Make sure that you understand this information.
 Verify that you can answer the following questions: